hass-hmueller01/addon-sml-homa/sml-homa/DOCS.md

 ## Configuration

 In the configuration section, you can configure the USB/TTY device (e.g. `/dev/ttyUSB0`) or the IR devices UART serial number to detect the TTY automatically.
-If a TTY is set, it will use it no matter if it finds a differnent one by serial number.
-If you like to use the auto detect by serial number you have to remove the TTY setting.
+If TTY is set, auto detect by serial number is deactivated.
+If you like to use the auto detect you have to remove the TTY setting.

 At start it will scan all UART devices and output the information in the log.